aply333/TrelloClone/README.md

     ---
 * Create and setup a python flask backend.
 Will be done in seperate repository.

+---
+## Jan 13 2021:
+### What was done.
+* Boke up "Col.jsx" component:
+  * "innerCol.jsx": Contains column contents and drag destination for cards.
+  * "popUpMenu.jsx": Made popup menu modular, this to clean code and help keep it dry.
+* Implemented Column Draggin.
+  * "Col.jsx" Acts as both the drag and drop reference for Column dragging.
+  *  To the cardManage hook:
+    * Added "relocateColumn()," it takes two arguements, "columnId" and "desitnation."
+    * It stores the column data in a variable, then splices it out of the arrfay.
+    * Then with the splice method, inserts the column in its new location.
+    * Calls the idCorrection, to update all of the column ids. **BUG!!**

+### BUG FOUND:
+* "idCorrection()", is not updating Ids.
+  * I believe this is  causing the board to crash when cards are moved too much.
+  * Found it when logging column movement, the values did not reflect the new position.
+#### Possible Solution:
+* I think if rather than setting their id by the lenght of the array, simply assign by getting its index.
+  * This won't fix the idCorrection function but will potentially limit how often errors are made, along with maybe simplifying prop handling.

+---
 ## Jan 12 2021:
 ### What was done.
 Created Custome Hook To Manage Card/Column State: